 Khon Kaen, Land of Silk

-On our way south, we’ll go by Khon Kaen and Chaiyaphum to visit nearby indigo ikat weavers and the famous silk ikat museum here.
-The museum has an astounding collection of multicolored handwoven silk examples, many with tiny 1/8″ patterns that were tied into the weft threads before dyeing.
+On our way south, we’ll visit nearby indigo ikat weavers and a famous silk ikat museum there.
+The museum has a superb collection of multicolored handwoven silk examples, many with tiny 1/8″ patterns that were tied into the weft threads before dyeing.

-Ubon Ratchathani also has some very unusual Buddhist wats that we will visit to see the architecture.
-One is shaped like a long boat with life-sized ceramic oarsmen and a small temple atop the deck.
-Another is Chinese style (and frequented by the Ubon Chinese community) and it’s encrusted with glazed colored ceramic floral and dragon images.
+The town also has some very unusual Buddhist wats that we will visit to see the architecture.
+One is shaped like a long boat and another is Chinese style, encrusted with glazed colored ceramic floral and dragon images.

 Angkor Wat Complex and Siem Reap

 From Ubon, we’ll head across the southern border into Cambodia, to Siem Reap, to see the fabulous Angkor temple complex.
-Considered the most important archaeological site in South-East Asia, it contains the magnificent carved stone temples of different capitals of the Khmer Empire, from the 9th to the 15th century.
-This UNESCO World Heritage site is a superb temple complex, with sophisticated wall carvings.
-We’ll go from temple to temple in tuk-tuks, then explore each one.
+Considered the most important archaeological site in South-East Asia, it contains the magnificent carved stone temples of different Khmer rulers, from the 9th to the 15th century.
+This UNESCO World Heritage site has sophisticated bas-relief wall carvings and turned stone columns.
+We’ll go from temple to temple in a van or tuk-tuks, then explore each one.
 Many have steps to climb but it’s always possible to appreciate a temple from outside.
-A professional guide will explain the stunning sites.
+A professional guide will explain each stunning site.
+You may return on your own with a tuk-tuk and/or guide for the third day’s visit also.

 Cambodian Cooking Class and Phare Acrobatic Circus